 Similar Plants, Name Origins

-White baneberry is associated by wildflower-lovers with a number of other plants (for example, plants similar in appearance, having compound leaves and flowers like white baneberry's).
+White baneberry is associated by wildflower-lovers with a number of other plants similar in appearance with compound leaves and flowers.
 The list is headed by red baneberry (Actaea rubra), which greatly resembles white baneberry.
 The species name, rubra, means "red" in Latin (alluding to its red berries).
 Red baneberry produces its berries in the first half of the summer, while white baneberry waits till the second half.
 There's a baneberry in Britain, too, where it is called "Herb Christopher" (Actaea spicata).

 Black cohosh (Actaea racemosa, formerly Cimicifuga racemosa), alternatively known as "bugbane," is also a native North American shade perennial (other common names for it are "black snakeroot" and "black baneberry").